PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 ## DataVault

 While DataStore is appropriate for archiving data for completed projects, there is an additional service [DataVault](https://datavault.ed.ac.uk/) for “cold storage” of large chunks of data for the long term.
 This allows you to free up space in DataStore for data you are more likely to want to access.
 At the link above, you can create a DataVault and add folders from DataStore to it.
 They will then be deposited and become safe to delete from DataStore once you get the confirmation email.
 At time of writing Vaults for projects under 100Gb are free, and larger vaults may be funded from a prepaid slice purchased by PPLS or paid for by individuals with grant money.
-When the retention period expires (e.g. a default retention period might be 10 years) the registered owner of the data, or if necessary a delegated IT person, will be contacted about what should be done with it.
+When the retention period expires (e.g. a default might be 10 years) the registered owner of the data, or if necessary, a delegated IT person, will be contacted about what should be done with it.

-Note, if needed in the future, PPLS may implement a procedure for prompting heavy DataStore users to move large inactive datasets to DataVault.
+Note, if needed in the future, PPLS may implement a procedure for prompting users to move their largest or most inactive datasets to DataVault.

 **The good**